eclipse-slm/slm/docs/docs/getting-started/installation.md

 :::

 By default, the installer sets up the SLM on the host on which it is running.
-To install the SLM on a remote host, the following environment variables must be set and added via the `--env` flag to the `docker run` command above:
+To install the SLM on a remote host, the following environment variables must be set and added via the `--env` flag to the `docker run` command below:

 | Environment Variable     | Description                       |
 |--------------------------|-----------------------------------|